sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 }
 ```

+### Updating

+In order to update the plugin, follow the same steps as for installing it, which are described in the [bitbucket-server-plugin](https://github.com/sourcegraph/bitbucket-server-plugin) repository.

+When the Sourcegraph instance connected to the Bitbucket Server plugin is updated, so will the code that's fetched by the plugin to enable native code intelligence.
+No manual steps required.
+(See the [Technical Details](#technical-details) section on how this works.)

 ### Webhooks

 Once the plugin is installed, go to **Administration > Add-ons > Sourcegraph** to see a list of all configured webhooks and to create a new one.